Community & Environment

 Geothermal energy uses heat from below the earth's crust to create steam that turns the turbine, ultimately generating electricity.
 Like wind and solar, geothermal energy emits no pollutants into the air; unlike wind and solar energy, it is available to serve customers around the clock.

 The New Mexico Wind Energy Center was one of the world's largest wind farms when it went online Oct.
 1, 2003.
 It is located 170 miles southeast of Albuquerque and 20 miles northeast of Fort Sumner, a windy area perfectly suited to generate electricity.
 Power production does not require water, produce emissions or generate solid waste.
-PNM and its customers purchase all of the wind energy produced.
+PNM and its customers purchase all of the 204 megawatts of wind energy produced.

 Jan.
 1, 2015, PNM began purchasing all of the wind energy from the 102 megawatt Red Mesa Wind Energy Center.
 It is located about 50 miles west of Albuquerque and came online in 2010.
 The center's 64 turbines produce the energy used by 29,000 average residences.